dwarvesf/research/breakdown/zen-mcp-deep-dive.md

         )
 ```

-**Enforcement Mechanism**: The tool responds with required actions but does NOT continue automatically.
+**Enforcement mechanism**: The tool responds with required actions but does NOT continue automatically.
 This forces Claude to actually do the investigation work before the next step.

-**Example Flow**:
+**Example flow**:

 ```
 1. User calls debug tool step 1 → Tool returns investigation guidance